DeFi-Kai/Jupiter-lend-liquidation-risk/docs/liquidation-methodology.md

 # Liquidation Methodology

-Solana programs (smart contracts) are written in Anchor, a framework for the Rust programming language.
-Each program has a set of instructions that define actions.
-When a transaction occurs, instructions are recorded as data payloads.
-Each instruction prepends an 8-byte discriminator

-Each row represents one decoded Jupiter Lend liquidation instruction, uniquely identified by `tx_id + outer_instruction_index`.
+Solana programs (smart contracts) define instructions that represent actions a program can execute, such as `supply`, when assets are supplied to a market, or `liquidate`, when a position is liquidated.

+Jupiter Lend uses Anchor, a framework for building Solana programs in Rust.
+For the instructions analyzed in this dataset, the first 8 bytes of the instruction data contain a discriminator, which identifies the instruction type.
+The bytes that follow contain the instruction's serialized arguments.

+For example, the Jupiter Lend `liquidate` instruction begins with the discriminator:

+`dfb3e27d302e274a`

+A transaction can contain multiple top-level, or outer, instructions.
+During execution, an outer instruction can also invoke other programs through cross-program invocations (CPIs).
+These calls are recorded as inner instructions associated with the outer instruction that invoked them.

+In Dune's Solana instruction data, `outer_instruction_index` identifies the position of a top-level instruction within a transaction, while `inner_instruction_index` identifies instructions executed within that outer instruction.

+This analysis treats each Jupiter Lend `liquidate` instruction as a liquidation event.
+Each row in the resulting dataset is uniquely identified by:

+`tx_id + outer_instruction_index`

+The associated inner instructions are then used to reconstruct the debt repaid and collateral seized during that liquidation.

 ## Protocol and Instruction Identification

-Jupiter Lend borrow program: `jupr81YtYssSyPt8jbnGuiWon5f6x9TcDEFxYe3Bdzi`

-The `liquidate` instruction is identified using the 8-byte Anchor discriminator: `dfb3e27d302e274a`
+Results are initially filtered using the Jupiter Lend borrow program, `jupr81YtYssSyPt8jbnGuiWon5f6x9TcDEFxYe3Bdzi`, and the `liquidate` instruction identified using the 8-byte Anchor discriminator: `dfb3e27d302e274a`.

 The outer instruction contains the accounts required to identify the position and assets involved in the liquidation: